martiadrogue/housesniffer/README.md

  - Use the verb `seek` on methods that look for something and the return isn't granted
  - Use the name `style` in the package that contains behaviours for the design pattern

 ## NOTES

  - Goal is to discover new items, and have te current ones up to date
- - Each site works differently (idealista filter recientes means last ads, while relevancia means one ad new one ad updated)
+ - Each site works differently (idealista filter `recientes` means last ads, while `relevancia` means one ad new one ad updated)
- - Not all information is available in the feed
+ - Not all parts of the information is available in the feed
  - There are 2 updates, Apex updates and Complentary updates
     - Apexs update involves those fields that get updated frequently like the prices